-Oklahoma Paralegal Career Guide
+Oklahoma Paralegal Career and Salary Guide

-Table of Contents:
+Table of Contents

 - Paralegal Certification

 As there are no regulations for paralegals in Oklahoma, they may take a variety of career paths.
 Candidates for paralegal positions are strongly advised to seek formal training from one of the available Oklahoma paralegal programs to best prepare them for entry into a legal career.
 Experience, which can include in-school internships, can also help applicants become more competitive.
 Additionally, certification from a nationally recognized organization can be beneficial for paralegal job seekers.

 1. Earn a degree or certificate in paralegal studies.

 Many paralegals in Oklahoma start by attending an Oklahoma paralegal school.
 Earning a certificate, associate’s degree, or bachelor’s degree from one of these schools can help paralegals build their resumes and become more competitive candidates for employment.
 As of November 2021, the American Bar Association (ABA) has approved three Oklahoma paralegal programs throughout the state.1

 Many paralegal programs will offer on-the-job experiences, which may include internships, job shadowing, or other experience in real-world legal environments.
 While on-the-job experience is not required by the state of Oklahoma, it is typically looked favorably upon by employers as it may reduce training time for new paralegals and can show commitment to and knowledge of the industry.

 While state-level licensure is not required, obtaining voluntary certification can give paralegals an edge over the competition.
 Read more about paralegal certification in Oklahoma below.

 Oklahoma defines paralegals and legal assistants as legal paraprofessionals who are qualified by education, training, or work experience and who are employed or retained by a legal entity to perform specifically delegated legal tasks under the direct supervision of a qualified attorney.